DOI-ONRR/doi-extractives-data/research/15_cheeseycheetah/research_results.md

 ## For some internal DOI users, we discovered user needs that the NRRD site will not be able to serve, given its current scope and constraints.

-Employees in other bureaus (e.g. BSEE) often need lease-level or highly detailed data to manipulate in order to answer specific questions.
+Employees in other bureaus (e.g. BSEE) often need highly detailed data to manipulate in order to answer specific questions.
 They may also need detailed data in order to slice the data by different geographies, such as basin, region, or tribal area.

 While these users would _prefer_ to access or receive exactly the data they need, they’re already used to and capable of manually aggregating & disaggregating raw data themselves.

 ### What this means for us:
-Based on ONRR’s current policies and practices around potentially proprietary or tribal data, we’re unlikely to be able to offer the detailed, parsable data they seek on the public NRRD site itself.
+Based on ONRR’s current policies and practices around potentially proprietary or tribal data, we’re unlikely to be able to publically offer all of the detailed, parsable data that internal users seek.

 While we can’t offer exactly the data these users seek on the NRRD site itself, **we should explore how we can make it easier for these users to identify a clear path for requesting the data they need from ONRR ([#2533](https://github.com/18F/doi-extractives-data/issues/2533)).**